-Study synopsis: When breast cancer surgeons gave patients a dose of ketorolac at the time of surgery, specifically just before the first incision, there was a five-fold decrease in expected recurrence events in the two-year period following surgery.
+Study synopsis: When breast cancer surgeons gave patients a dose of ketorolac at the time of surgery, specifically just before the first incision, there was a five-fold decrease in expected breast cancer recurrence events in the two-year period following surgery.

 Design: Of 316 patients total, 175 received ketorolac at the time of surgery, while 141 did not.

 Results: in the 9 month period immediately following surgery, there were 3 relapses in the ketorolac group compared to 15 in the no-ketorolac patients.

 Why you should care: If your surgeon simply gives you an injection of 20 or 30 milligrams of ketorolac immediately before making the surgical incision, your chances of having a cancer recurrence in the first 24 months are decreased.
 The effect is stronger than the effect of chemotherapy.